marcoromanelli-github/docs/software/virtual-env.md

    ```

 #### Using dependencies
-These commands allow you to use a specific Node.js version for your project and install or update all dependencies listed in your package.json file.
+Use a specific Node.js version for your project and install or update all dependencies listed in your package.json file.

 1. Use .nvmrc for node version:
    ```